ibm-build-lab/cloud-pak-sandboxes/installer/README.md

     chmod +x create-schematic.sh
     ./create-schematic.sh

-From here the installer will ask you a set of questions pretaining to the cluster you wish to create.
+From here the Installer will ask you a set of questions pretaining to the cluster you wish to create.
 Here is a sample of CP4MCM output:

 ![script-sample](https://github.com/ibm-hcbt/cloud-pak-sandboxes/blob/master/installer/samples/sample-script.png)